mleone13/challenge-three/README.md

-# Password Generator Starter Code
+# Password Generator

+## Purpose

+A website that hosts a password generator that create secure passwords.

+## Built with

+HTML
+CSS
+JavaScript

+## Website

+## Contribution

+Made with ❤️ by Mary Leone